 One manufacturer has a direct drive Roots booster with a hydraulic clutch as the coupling.
-This is more difficult to service that an ordinary coupling, and is probably best left to a service technician that works on them regularly.
+This is more difficult to service than an ordinary coupling and is probably best left to a service technician that works on them regularly.

 Oil sealed rotary vane pump

 Although the rotary piston pump has been the most used vacuum pump for vacuum furnaces in North America, some systems use large rotary vane pumps as the primary or fore pump.
 They typically run faster (1800 rpm) because they are direct drive pumps rather than the 500 rpm or so of the rotary piston pumps.
 In my experience, they are best suited to clean systems and medium-duty operation at most.
 Small rotary vane pumps are used by many manufacturers for holding pump duty on the diffusion pump, during the roughing cycle.

 These pumps should have the oil changed, checked for shaft seal leaks, be tested for base vacuum and be cleaned externally, including the motor vents.
 The small holding pumps I have seen in plants have often been covered with an oil film and are dirty.
 They will stay cooler if they are clean and any oil leakage may be seen a bit easier.

 These pumps should have a minor service about every two years if in regular use, and the blades may need to be changed every other time.

 Rotary vane pumps should also have a mist filter installed and the elements should be changed at least once a year.

 Fig. 3 Diffusion Pump Jet Assembly.